-The fort is a structure of four bastions and protected by the sea from 2 sides and with a moat from the other 2 sides.
-The fort has important ancient religious significance because of a Buddhist stupa and Chatra dating back to 1st centaury BC from the Ruhuna kingdom of King Kavantissa.
+The fort has important ancient religious significance because of a Buddhist stupa with a Chatra dating back to the 1st century BC from the Ruhuna kingdom of King Kavantissa.

 Also See